deeplearning4j/deeplearning4j/README.md

    the repository to configure the Eclipse formatter, or by [using the INtellij plugin](https://github.com/HPI-Information-Systems/Metanome/wiki/Installing-the-google-styleguide-settings-in-intellij-and-eclipse).
 6. Send a pull request and bug us on Gitter until it gets merged and published. :)
+7. Add technical documentation on the [Deeplearning4j website](https://github.com/deeplearning4j/deeplearning4j/tree/gh-pages) and fix any typos you see.